hmorchid/ada-project-analytixxperts2023/index.md

 And for Gender Diversity :
 * Many movies feature only male actors, which accounts for the noticeable instances of a 0 diversity score.
 * The distribution is not symmetrical.
-While there are numerous movies with a predominance of male actors, the same is not true for female actor
+While there are numerous movies with a predominance of male actors, the same is not true for female actors

 #### Diversity as a sign of progress in the film industry ?